SpaceView/AutoSeg/Readme.md

 ## About us

-SpaceSoftwares is a team focused on high accuracy image annotation and image segmentation, we target and provide the highest accuracy in semantic segmentation to auto-driving, medical imaging, general machine learning, tracking, automation, etc.;
+SpaceSoftwares is a team focused on high accuracy computer vision application.
+Here we target to provide the highest accuracy in semantic segmentation to auto-driving, medical imaging, general machine learning, tracking, automation, etc.;

 We focusing on accuracy improvements,  our AI models are widely applied to industrial applications such as  precision positioning system, defect detection, classification, etc..

 For anything please contact us [tansheng@spacesoftwares.com](mailto:tansheng@spacesoftwares.com)